You might feel a bit desperate because your product is not selling as well as you predicted.

 But if your product or service isn’t unique and revolutionary you will need to create enthusiasm with more resources than just listing features.

-You’ll have to put all your sharpness on the table in order to differentiate it from the competition and transform it in a desirable concept.
+You’ll have to put all your sharpness on the table in order to differentiate it from the competition and transform it into a desirable concept.

 People don’t buy products or services, they buy the promise of how that product or service will make them feel.

-You need to keep this in mind when introducing your product on the Internet.
+You need to keep this in mind when advertising your product.

-How to make your product a desirable concept
+How to transform your product into a desirable concept

-Sometimes the concept will be intrinsically associated with the product (the first iPhone) and other times we will have to create it from scratch.
+Sometimes the concept will be intrinsically associated with the product (the first iPhone), and other times we’ll have to create the concept from scratch.

-Even from boring products you can come up with a concept that stands out from the rest.
+Even for boring products, you can come up with a concept that stands out from the rest.